Skip to main content

 In-Candidacy

 Please note: failure to complete the spring evaluation will create a hold on your account, which will prevent you from registering the following fall quarter.
-The only exemptions for submitting Spring Evaluation are for students who will advance to candidacy or graduate in spring quarter when the evaluation is due.
-Students need to notify both Co-directors, via email, in either of these cases.
-Also, those students who are on an active Leave of Absence (LOA) are not required to submit a Spring Evaluation.
+The only exemptions for submitting Spring evaluation are for students who will advance to candidacy or graduate in spring quarter when the evaluation is due.
+Students need to notify both co-directors, via email, in either of these cases.
+Also, those students who are on an active Leave of Absence (LOA) are not required to submit a Spring evaluation.